kirlf/cubesats/fec.md

 | Tethers Unlimited | {Q,8,16A,32A}PSK | LDPC Concatenated with BCH |
 | SWIFT-KTX | {Q,8,16A,32A}PSK | LDPC Concatenated with BCH |

+We can make the following summary analyzing the considered matherials:

+1. S-band includes both some of the "old" modulation schemes such as **PCM/FM**, **FSK** and **GMSK** and some of the modern schemes such as **M-APSK** (depends on a vendor's design);

+2. The most popular class of the modulation schemes are M-PSK (BPSK, QPSK, OQPSK) for both S- and X-bands.

+3. Only DVB-S2/S2X standard (Q,8,16A,32A}PSK) is presented for the Ka-band.

 <img alt="ModStat1" src="https://raw.githubusercontent.com/kirlf/cubesats/master/.gitbook/assets/Modulations.png" width="600"/>
 <img alt="ModStat2" src="https://raw.githubusercontent.com/kirlf/cubesats/master/.gitbook/assets/Modulations2.png" width="600"/>

+## Small suggestions

-### M-PSK vs. M-FSK
+###  Why M-PSK replaced M-FSK

-Frequency modulation schemes is not usually used in satellite communications due to their relatively low spectral efficiency and difficulties with coherent detection.
+Higher order frequency modulation schemes are not usually used in satellite communications due to their relatively low spectral efficiency and difficulties with coherent detection.

 **Tab.
 3.2.
 Spectral efficient values \(bit/s/Hz\) for different modulation orders \[1\].**